PeterCamilleri/ruby_sscanf/README.md

 [+-]?decimal/decimal[r]?
 * s - Scan for a space terminated string.
 * u - Scan for a decimal number.
-* x - Scan for an (optionally signed) hexadecimal number with an optional leading '0x' or '0X'.
+* x,X - Scan for an (optionally signed) hexadecimal number with an optional leading '0x' or '0X'.
 * [chars] - Scan for a contiguous string of characters in the set [chars].
 * [^chars] - Scan for a contiguous string of characters not in the set [^chars]